outtieTV/guides/2009scape/2009scape-configuration.md

 **Type:** Boolean
 **Default:** `false`
-**Recommended:** `false` unless additional memory is available **Requires restart:** Yes
+**Recommended:** `false` unless sufficient RAM is available **Restart required:** Yes

 ### Description

-Controls whether map data is preloaded into memory.
+Controls whether the map is preloaded into memory.

-The configuration notes that enabling this option increases memory usage by approximately **2 GB**, while potentially making game ticks smoother.
+The 2009Scape configuration notes that enabling this option increases memory usage by approximately **2 GB**, but can make game ticks smoother.

 ### Disabled